adamcreed/Currency-Converter/README.md

 ## Description

-This repository consists of two classes: Currency and Currency Converter.
+This repository consists of three classes: Currency, Currency Converter, and Currency Trader.
 The Currency class stores an amount and currency type, and allows for easy modification of the stored amount.
 The Currency Converter class stores information on exchange rates and allows for a Currency to be changed to a different type.
+The Currency Trader class compares rates between two Currency Converter classes and provides the currency that saw the most profitable percentage increase given a starting currency.

 ## Release History

+* 0.2.0
+    * Added Currency Trader class.
 * 0.1.0
     * Currencies can be added, subtracted, or multiplied, or converted to a different type.
 Only USD, EUR, and JPY are supported.
 * 0.0.1